 The type and range of support offered includes:

-- Advice for parent/carers, children and young people on gathering, understanding and interpreting information and applying it to their own situation.
+• Advice for parents/carers, children and young people on gathering, understanding and interpreting information and applying it to their own situation.